gersteinlab/shiny-dim-reduction/README.md

 ## Running App Code

-In the received Store folder, you will see a file called "app_data.rds".
-Copy it into the "app" folder of this repository.
-Then run the application code.
 In R, set the working directory to the "app" folder in the repo and run the following code to install necessary packages for the app:

 ```R
 source("install.R")